rchain/architecture-docs/execution_model/rhovm.rst

     *Figure - RhoVM as a back-to-back key-value store and execution engine*

 The execution of a contract affects the *environment* and *state* of an instance of RhoVM.
-In this case, the useage of "environment" does not refer to the execution environment exclusively, but to the configuration of the key-value structure.
+In this case, the usage of "environment" does not refer to the execution environment exclusively, but to the configuration of the key-value structure.
 Environment and state are the mapping of names to locations in memory, and of locations in memory to values, respectively.
-Variables directly reference locations, which means that environment is equivalenty a mapping of names to variables.
+Variables directly reference locations, which means that environment is equivalently a mapping of names to variables.
 A program typically modifies one or both of these associations at runtime.
 Environmental modifications occur with the lexical scoping rules of Rholang, and values may be simple or complex.

 .. figure:: ../img/bindings_diagram.png